WayneYe/wayneye.github.io/_posts/2020-06-03-BMW-Convertible-As-My-Beater-Car.md

 <a href="/assets/images/posts/2020-06-03-BMW-As-My-Beater-Car/Life_s_Too_Short_to_Drive_Boring_Cars.png"><img src="/assets/images/posts/2020-06-03-BMW-As-My-Beater-Car/Life_s_Too_Short_to_Drive_Boring_Cars.png"></a>
 </figure>

 I [bought a 2015 BMW X5](https://youtu.be/cW-8o_rfh8s) Dec last year, it has been half a year so far (with 2 months she stayed inside the garage for most of the time due to the pandemic), I am pretty satisfied with it, her condition is absolutely excellent, everything works, yes you see it correctly, after 5 years of its life, there was nothing broken, as BMW vehicle built in recent years, this is something not VERY easy.
-My plan is to keep it as long as possible before it [turns into an endless money pit](https://www.motor1.com/reviews/406108/bmw-maintenance-cost/), and keeping her value as high as possible, one of the major reason I bought her was its AWD and comfortable so that I can drive it to Lake Tahoe often during winter season, for other seasons I was seriously thinking about buying a beater car, to put my mileage on it instead of this pricy Bimmer.
+My plan is to keep it as long as possible before it [turns into an endless money pit](https://www.motor1.com/reviews/406108/bmw-maintenance-cost/), and keeping her value as high as possible, one of the major reason I bought her was its AWD and comfortable so that I can drive it to Lake Tahoe often during winter season, for other seasons I was seriously thinking about buying a beater car, to put my mileage on it instead of this pricey Bimmer.

 The requirements I've considers are listed & ranked below:

-**
+>
 1. Must be a stick shift
 2. Must be a convertible (I rented a few times but never owned one)
 3. Must have two rows of seats